Benefits of SEL

-SEL, defined broadly, can serve as a long term plan to reduce those behaviors that are so costly, personally and financially.
+SEL increases social emotional development, which can serve as a long term plan to reduce the personal and interpersonal behaviors that are so costly, personally and financially.
 As just one example, private and public substance abuse costs in California are estimated to be around $200 billion a year (a 2010 study found they were $170.6 billion) and national costs are $740 billion, according to a 2017 report by the National Institute for Drug Abuse.

 Simply stated, SEL improves students’ positive behavior and reduces their negative behavior by providing the environment and practicing the mental skills that make for a healthy mind.